 description of the user interface

 The four buttons on the right side are used to control the Demonstration.
-The "reset" button brings the Demonstration back to the initial conditions.
+The reset button brings the Demonstration back to the initial conditions.
 There are two main sets of control variables.
-One is for setting the initial conditions for the top spring, and the second is for setting the initial conditions for the lower spring.
-The "relax" checkbox for the lower spring is used to put the spring into the relaxed position.
-For the top spring, the relaxed position is set at 60 cm, while the lower spring is assumed to have zero relaxed length located at the point where the two springs are joined.
-You can see a trace of the bob motion using the "trace" checkbox.
+One set is for setting the initial conditions for the top spring, and the second set is used for setting the initial conditions for the lower spring.
+The "relax" check box for the lower spring is used to put the spring into the relaxed position.
+For the top spring the relaxed position is set at , while the lower spring is assumed to have zero relaxed length located at the point where the two springs are joined.
+You can see a trace of the bob motion using the "trace" check box.
 You can see the location of the center of mass (CM) of the whole system using the "show CM" checkbox.

 The Demonstration runs continuously until you stop it.
 All units used are in SI.

 The equations of motion are derived using the Lagrangian procedure.
 Raleigh's method is used for the top spring such that the effective mass used is of the top spring mass.
 This effective mass is added to the bob mass to account for the vertical displacement of the top spring.
 The bob has three degrees of freedom: the distance is along the length of lower spring where is the location where the top pendulum attached to the lower pendulum, the angle of rotation and , the vertical displacement of the top spring.
 For more information on the derivation of the equations of motion, please see the author's report.

 David Morin, Introduction to Classical Mechanics: With Problems and Solutions, New York: Cambridge University Press, 2008.

 REA's Problem Solver's Mechanics Static and Dynamics, New Jersey: Research and Education Association, 2002.

 D. A. Wells, Lagrangian Dynamics, New York: Schaums' Outline, 1967.